Summer internship for INdigenous peoples in Genomics (SING)

 The goals of the workshop are to:

-2) provide awareness of how genomics is currently used as a tool to assist in projects focused on natural resources, history and health and
+2) provide awareness of how genomics is currently used as a tool to assist in projects focused on stewardship of nature, history and health and

 The application process will be competitive with selected participants receiving funds to cover travel, housing and food expenses for the week of the workshop.